 Now that you have a tentative list of topics you want to tackle, decide first if you want to organize your calendar by month, week, or — for those ambitious and incredibly organized folks — by year.
 This all depends on the heftiness of your content strategy and your team’s bandwidth.

-A Google spreadsheet is an easy, free, and customizable way to get started with content organization (tip: with multiple tabs, you could even keep track of multiple calendars!).
+A Google sheet is an easy, free, and customizable way to get started with content organization (tip: with multiple tabs, you could even keep track of multiple calendars!).
 Here’s an idea of the kind of columns you could use on your spreadsheet: